Built on the HARP Specification

 Built on HARP

-HARP (Human Authorization & Review Protocol) is a cryptographically verifiable authorization and control layer for AI coding agents.
+HARP (Human Authorization & Review Protocol) is a cryptographically verifiable authorization and control layer for AI agents.
 It defines deterministic canonicalization, artifact hashing, decision signing, and replay protection as open, interoperable standards.

 HARP is tool-agnostic and designed for enterprise-grade deployment.
 Cross-vendor interoperability is achieved through open schemas, test vectors, and compliance testing.